 Conclusion 13: UNFPA supported the generation of data and knowledge with significant potential to influence policy.
-While the value of this should be fully exploited through knowledge sharing and policy advocacy, this should be a continuing effort to advance knowledge in other identified areas.
+While the value of this should be fully exploited through knowledge sharing and policy advocacy, this should be a continuing effort to advance knowledge in other identified areas while focusing on those most left behind.